 If your doctor thinks your cervix may start to open too soon, you can have a sort of running stitch put around it to hold it shut.
 Your doctor may call this a purse string suture.
 The stitch is cut before you go into labour, usually at about week 37 of your pregnancy.
 The cervix can then open normally for the baby to come out.

 Pregnancy after other treatment

-It is very unlikely that any other treatment for abnormal cells, such as laser therapy, diathermy, cold coagulation or cryotherapy will affect your ability to get pregnant in the future.
+It's very unlikely that any other treatment for abnormal cells, such as laser therapy, cold coagulation or cryotherapy will affect your ability to get pregnant in the future.

-- heavy bleeding, especially if more than during your period
+- heavy bleeding, especially if it's more than during a period

 - a vaginal discharge that smells or is green or yellow in colour